Understanding Multiple Myeloma: Causes, Symptoms, and Treatment | Takeda Oncology

 Multiple myeloma is a rare blood cancer that arises from the plasma cells, a type of white blood cell which is made in the bone marrow.
 These plasma cells become abnormal, multiply and release a type of antibody known as paraprotein, which causes symptoms of the disease, including bone pain, frequent or recurring infections and fatigue, a symptom of anemia.
 These malignant plasma cells have the potential to cause a number of serious health problems affecting the bones, immune system, kidneys and red blood cell count.
 1

 Multiple myeloma is the second most common blood cancer.
-2 Nearly 230,000 people around the world currently live with multiple myeloma, with approximately 114,000 new cases diagnosed globally each year.
+2 As of 2022, nearly 188,000 people around the world currently live with multiple myeloma.
 3

 Although advances in treatment have improved outcomes, multiple myeloma remains an incurable, life-threatening disease characterized by multiple relapses, with substantial burdens on patients and caregivers.
 4